GuillaumeGomez/browser-UI-test/goml-script.md

 ## Command list

 Those scripts aim to be as quick to write and as small as possible.
 To do so, they provide a short list of commands.
-Please note that those scripts must **always** start with a [`goto`](#goto) command (non-interactional commands such as `screenshot-comparison` or `expect-failure` can be use first as well).
+Please note that those scripts must **always** start with a [`go-to`](#go-to) command (non-interactional commands such as `screenshot-comparison` or `expect-failure` can be use first as well).

 Here's the command list: